rodrigovm10/blogging-api/README.md

 1. Clone the .env.template file and configure the environment variables.
 2. Run `npm install` to install the project dependencies.
 3. If you need the database, configure the docker-compose.yml file and run `docker-compose up -d` to start the services.
+4. Run `npm run prisma:migrate:dev` to apply the database migrations.
+5. Run `npm run prisma:generate` to generate the Prisma client.
-4. Run `npm run dev` to start the project in development mode.
+6. Run `npm run dev` to start the project in development mode.

 ## 🔌API Endpoints